gsfellis/Moon/about/index.md

 I'm an experienced technologist passionate about leveraging code to solve problems.
 I love automating processes and programming tools to help people get things done.

 My Hogwartz house is Ravenclaw, who prize intelligence, wisdom, and learning above all.
-As such, I'm a lifelong learner striving to discover new knowledge to leverage in my endeavors.
-I'm completing the capstone course for a Bachelor of Science Degree in [Computer Science](https://www.snhu.edu/online-degrees/bachelors/bs-in-computer-science) from [Southern New Hampshire University](https://www.snhu.edu) while supplementing my knowledge with MOOC courses as I look towards the future.
+As such, I'm a lifelong learner striving to discover new knowledge to leverage in personal and professional endeavors.
+I'm completing the capstone course for a Bachelor of Science Degree in [Computer Science](https://www.snhu.edu/online-degrees/bachelors/bs-in-computer-science) from [Southern New Hampshire University](https://www.snhu.edu) while supplementing my education with online courses to stay up to date with the latest technologies in preparation for an advanced degree.

-As my degree completion looms, I'm seeking opportunities to bring my technical and programming experiences, desire to learn new things, and sparkling personality to the right kind of company, team, and role where my contributions will have a positive impact towards resolving interesting problems.
+With my degree completion looming, I'm seeking opportunities to bring my technical and programming experiences, desire to learn new things, and sparkling personality to the right kind of company, team, and role where my contributions will have a positive impact towards resolving interesting problems.
 If you'd like to review my resume, you may find the latest copy [here]({{ site.url }}/assets/docs/Gregory Fellis Resume.pdf).

 <center>
 You can keep up with my progress on the following learning platforms: